-The general guideline on storage planning is to allocate 10KB of flash based storage per input record.
-This equates to approximately 1TB of storage per 100M records.
+The general guideline on storage planning is to allocate 20kB of flash-based storage per input record.
+This equates to approximately 1TB of storage per 50M records.

-A deployment of Senzing includes both a database engine and Senzing, the single node deployments above are indicative of having both the database and Senzing installed on a single machine.
+A deployment of Senzing includes both a database server(s) and Senzing, the single node deployments above are indicative of having both the database and Senzing installed on a single machine.